spaceofmiah/spaceofmiah/README.md

 #### I'm currently building Diarupt

 [Diarupt](https://diarupt.ai) is on a mission to improve the way we interact with systems and ourselves.
 The first wave is tailored to recruiters to help with interviews using a humanoid AI model which can have **realtime video based interaction in a fluid manner**.
-It does much more !!!
+It does much more!